Palak Paneer/ Spinach gravy with Cottage cheese recipe

 Notes

-If using malai, just whip it for 2-3 minutes to make it smooth.
-2. Adding cream/ malai really brings out the richness in this dish, and cuts the bitterness of spinach, so I would really recommend adding it.
-3. If you have added water while blanching, you can sieve it before making the puree, depending on the consistency you want.
+3. Adding cream/ malai really brings out the richness in this dish, and cuts the bitterness of spinach, so I would really recommend adding it.

 Keyword spinach curry, palak paneer